Technology-Notes/clearcontainers-runtime-wiki/Current-Limitations-2.md

 Due to the way VMs differ in their CPU and memory allocation and sharing across the host system, the implementation of an equivalent method for these commands is potentially challenging.

 #### `docker run -m`
-The `docker run -m MEMORY` option (the OCI `linux.resources.memory` configuration option) is not currently supported.
+The `docker run -m MEMORY` option is not currently supported.
+At the runtime level, this equates to the `linux.resources.memory` OCI configuration.
 It should be feasible to pass the relevant information through to the QEMU `-m` memory size option.
 This is also related to the `docker update` command.
 [\#381](https://github.com/clearcontainers/runtime/issues/381)

 #### `docker run --cpus=`
-The `docker run --cpus=` option (the OCI `linux.resources.cpu` configuration option) is not currently implemented.
+The `docker run --cpus=` option is not currently implemented.
+At the runtime level, this equates to the `linux.resources.cpu` OCI configuration.
 It should be possible to pass this information through to the QEMU command line CPU configuration options to gain a similar effect.
 [\#341](https://github.com/clearcontainers/runtime/issues/341)

 #### shm